Why Do You Feel a Sharp Pain When You Bite?

 5. High Bite or Recent Dental Work

 Sometimes, the bite may be slightly too high after a new filling or crown.
-This means the tooth is hitting before the others when you bite down, causing sharp pain due to excess pressure on that tooth.
+This means the tooth hits first when you bite down, causing sharp pain due to excess pressure on that tooth.

 Common signs: Pain in one tooth when biting, especially after recent dental treatment.